ethereum/fe/docs/src/user-guide/tutorials/auction.md

 - how to handle state variables
 - how to avoid reentrancy
 - how to use `ctx` to handle transaction data
-- how to emit events usign `ctx.emit`
+- how to emit events using `ctx.emit`
 - how to deploy a contract with constructor arguments using Foundry
 - how to interact with your contract